7 Ways An HR Consultant Can Help Your Organization

 ABOUT THE AUTHOR

-Bethany Georgia is the Interim Coordinator of Samaritan Business Consulting, which provides human resources consulting, as well as career coaching and outplacement services, retirement coaching, training, leadership development, executive search services, hiring and development assessments, executive and performance coaching and more.
+Bethany Georgia is the marketing and administrative coordinator of Samaritan Consulting Group, which provides human resources consulting, as well as career coaching and outplacement services, retirement coaching, training, leadership development, executive search services, hiring and development assessments, executive and performance coaching and more.